NXLog Legacy Documentation

 NXLog provides the om_chronicle output module to send unstructured log entries to Google Chronicle.
 This module creates the JSON payload according to the format described above.
 It uses the value specified by the LogType directive for the log_type field and the value of the $raw_event core field for the log_text field.

 The om_chronicle module is available from NXLog version 5.5 onward.
 For older versions, you can use the om_http output module to forward logs to the Google Chronicle Ingestion API, which requires you to format the payload manually.
-See Forwarding logs using a central NXLog agent for an example.
+See Forwarding logs using a central NXLog agent instance for an example.

 Example 1.
 Forwarding unstructured logs in syslog format to Google Chronicle with NXLog